 Your Houston Employment Lawyers

-Our Houston employment attorneys at Shellist Lazarz Slobin LLP provide legal representation to both employees and employers for overtime pay suits, employee handbooks, administrative filings and lawsuits and more.
+Our Houston employment attorneys at Shellist Lazarz Slobin provide legal representation to both employees and employers for overtime pay suits, employee handbooks, administrative filings and lawsuits and more.
 Contact our attorneys—Martin Shellist, Mark Lazarz, Todd Slobin, Sidd Rao, Ricardo Prieto, and Dorian Vandenberg-Rodes—to schedule a consultation on your labor or employment matter.Call us at (713) 352-3433 or contact us online to talk to a lawyer!